abhi3700/evm-playground/README.md

 - _Cause_: There is some kind of ERC20 token being transferred to the contract using a function e.g. `allocatePC` for SC: `crowdfunding-sc`.
 So, the caller doesn't have enough ERC20 token.
 Hence, it is throwing error.
 This happens in proxy based architecture including architecture like diamond standard, openzeppelin proxy pattern.
 - _Solution_: Mint PC to deployer & then interact with the contract's function - `allocatePC`
   > NOTE: `allocatePC` function accepts ERC20 token & then set some activity based on requirement.

+#### 10. Error HH9: Error while loading Hardhat's configuration.
+You probably tried to import the "hardhat" module from your config or a file imported from it.
+This is not possible, as Hardhat can't be initialized while its config is being defined.

+- _Cause_: use of `require("hardhat")` inside `hardhat.config.*` directly or indirectly.
+- _Solution_: It could be that this line is being used in deployment scripts in order to read hardhat raw values.
+So, it's beter to comment the line calling `require("hardhat")` indirectly into config file.
+Although we can deploy scripts otherwise.

 ## Upgrading